 The revenue generated from the valuation reform act will help fund government projects such as the ‘Build, build, build” of the Duterte Administration which in turn facilitates the faster movement of goods and people in different part of the country.
-The provision of infrastructures in regions will result in unlocking new markets in various part of the country, and will then stimulates the real estate market.
+The provision of infrastructures in regions will unlock new markets in various part of the country, and help stimulates the real estate market.
 Also, the additional revenue generated by the local government units will help in funding local economic enterprises and services to the people.

-In conclusion, appraisers have more reasons to support the valuation reform act.
-It will not only raise the standard of the profession and the industry but rather it will elevate the profession to international level, but in the broader aspect, will stimulate the real estate market and spur economic growth.
+In conclusion, appraisers and the people have more reasons to support the valuation reform act.
+It will not only raise the standard of the profession and the industry and will elevate the profession to international level, but in the broader aspect, will stimulate the real estate market and spur economic growth.